Fannie Franklin Wall

 Fannie Franklin Wall (c.
-1860–1944) was a clubwoman, civic leader, community activist, and children's home founder.
+1860–1944) was an American clubwoman, civic leader, community activist, and children's home founder.

 Early life

-Fannie Franklin was born in 1860 in Gallatin, Tennessee.
+Fannie Franklin was born in about 1860 in Gallatin, Tennessee.
 Little is known about her early life and education, but she married Archy H. Wall, as US Army staff sergeant.
 Archy Wall was a musician, and part of the all-black 24th Infantry.
 The couple had three children: two daughters, Lillian and Florence, and a son, Clifton.
 The family moved from Tennessee to California after Archy Wall was transferred from New Mexico to San Francisco during the Spanish–American War, settling in Oakland after his retirement from the army in 1900.
 There, Fannie Wall became a prominent community activist, taking part in several organizations promoting African American economic empowerment and antiracism.

 Civic and social activities

 Fannie Franklin Wall was active in the National Association of Colored Women (NACW), and a longtime President of the California Federation of Colored Women's Clubs.
 The National Association of Colored Women, founded in 1896, was the first national organization of black women.
 Its motto was 'Lifting As We Climb', and it emphasised activism and service, pursuing community improvement, social justice, and civil rights.
 Wall helped to organize the NACW's Fifteenth Biennial Session in 1926, which took place 30 July - 6 August at Oakland's Civic Auditorium.
 She became a close friend and colleague of the association's founder Mary McLeod Bethune, who stayed at the Walls' home during the conference.

 Wall was also actively involved in the Oakland National Association for the Advancement of Colored People (NAACP), the Urban League, and in Oakland's First African Methodist Church.
 The First African Methodist Church was at the heart of the black community, and frequented by many figures active in Oakland's social and civic affairs.
 Wall was also involved in the King's Daughters Circle, the Sisters of the Mysterious Ten, and the Art and Industrial Club of Oakland, of which she was president.
 Under Wall's presidency, the Art and Industrial Club became members of the Child Welfare League, and were 'the first club to cooperate in the establishment of the Fannie Wall Children's Home and Day Nursery, contributing $50.00.'

 Wall became well known as a forthright and committed community activist, noted for - on multiple occasions - refusing to leave the office of Oakland mayor John L. Davies until her concerns were satisfactorily addressed.
 She was a promoter not just of African American rights and empowerment, but also of improved relations between black and white residents of Oakland.